Grow Something Real This Summer

 How do you handle the Texas heat?

 We schedule outdoor time in cooler hours, prioritize shaded areas, and include plenty of water play and rest.
-Indoor spaces are always available if needed, and campers are monitored closely for signs of heat fatigue.
+Indoor space is always available if needed, and campers are monitored closely for signs of heat fatigue.

 Will my child come home messy?